maximgurin/verifica/README.md

 ## Why Verifica?
 Isn't Pundit or CanCanCan enough?

-Let's say you working on a video platform application:
+Let's say you are working on a video platform application:

 - You have 10M videos in the database
 - 7 types of user roles